BOOSTS LEARNING OUTCOMES

 Increase employment rates of justice-involved individuals.
 Currently, between 60 percent and 75 percent of formerly incarcerated individuals remain unemployed one year after their release.

-Reduce incarceration levels as less individuals return.
+as less individuals return.
 Individuals that are employed two months after reentry were half as likely to recidivate.

 If states’ spending on corrections had stayed the same since the mid-1980s in inflation-adjusted terms, states would have an additional $28 billion each year to put toward priorities such as education and infrastructure.